sbucomputingsociety/chatbot-workshop/README.md

 #### pip

 This is the python package manager.
-We'll need this to install flask.
+We'll need this to install flask. **If you install python 2.7.9, it will come with pip**

 *Ubuntu*: run `sudo apt-get install python-pip`